Keeping You Informed in Year 9

 We investigate contemporary ethical issues and fundamental questions of human existence, relevant to the individual in his or her personal development.
 In year 9 such questions include- What happens when we die?
 Do animals have rights?
 Are some people evil?

-PE will be set in single sex groups.
+PE will be set in single sex groups and set on ability.
+Students will study activities from the following programme:

 Students in Year 9 will be building upon and refining their skills developed in year 7 and 8 whilst gaining a strong understanding of the expectations at KS4 in GCSE Art and Design.
 Drawing and observational skills will continue to feature in the curriculum alongside painting, printing, collage and paper manipulation art.
 Students will be further developing their research skills, looking at contemporary and historical artists and designers and using the artists’ work to inspire their own responses.
 Students will be guided more closely on how to present work at GCSE standard in order to prepare those who have the aim of taking art as an option.